Archit-0710/Drum-Kit/README.md

 # Drum-Kit
-The buttons make sound when pressed and when the given keys are pressed as per the images.
+The buttons make sound when clicked and when the given keys are pressed as per the images.